KaylenaMann/HW2/README.md

 3. L2-Regularized Logistic Regression

 ## Evaluation metrics on training/validation split
 All three models performed similarly on the validation set.
 The binary logistic regression with class weights achieved the best hold-out F1-score of 0.33, and a relatively good balance of precision and recall.
-When submitted to the Kaggle leaderboard, the final score was 0.28

 | Model | F1   | Precision(1)| Recall(1) | PR-AUC |
 |------:|:----:|------------:|----------:|-------:|